Ronald History, Family Crest & Coats of Arms

 - Sir Landon Ronald (1873-1938), born Landon Ronald Russell, an English conductor, composer, pianist, teacher and administrator, principal of the Guildhall School of Music in London

-- Walter Ronald, American Democrat politician, Delegate to Democratic National Convention from Washington, 1912 (speaker)
+- Walter Ronald, American Democratic Party politician, Delegate to Democratic National Convention from Washington, 1912 (speaker)

-- J. H. Ronald, American Democrat politician, Alternate Delegate to Democratic National Convention from Missouri, 1916
+- J. H. Ronald, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Missouri, 1916

 - Terry Ronald, English songwriter and producer from London